The Transformation Logics: Preliminaries

-We introduce \emph{Past Linear Temporal Logic} (Past LTL), c.f.\ \cite{manna1991completing}.
-It provides the context of the temporal logics, and it will be directly considered in the paper.

 \textbf{Syntax.} A \emph{propositional variable} is an element from a set $\mathcal{V}$ that we consider as given.
 Typically we denote propositional variables by lowercase Latin letters.
-A \emph{propositional constant} is either \emph{top} $\top$ or \emph{bottom} $\bot$.
-A \emph{propositional atom} is either a variable or a constant.
-A \emph{static formula} is built out of propositional atoms and the \emph{Boolean operators} $\{ \neg, \land, \lor \}$.
-It is defined inductively as a propositional atom or one of the following expressions: $\neg \alpha$, $\alpha \land \beta$, $\alpha \lor \beta$.
+A \emph{propositional formula} is built out of propositional variables and the \emph{Boolean operators} $\{ \neg, \land, \lor \}$.
+It is defined inductively as a propositional variable or one of the following expressions: $\neg \alpha$, $\alpha \land \beta$, $\alpha \lor \beta$ where $\alpha$ and $\beta$ are propositional formulas.
 Additional Boolean operators may be defined, but it is not necessary as the former operators are \emph{universal}, they suffice to express all Boolean functions.
-A \emph{(Past LTL) formula} is built out of static formulas by means of the \emph{temporal operators} $\{ \beforeop, \sinceop \}$, called the \emph{before operator} and the \emph{since operator}, respectively.
-It is defined inductively as a static formula or one of the following two expressions: $\prevop \alpha$, $\alpha \sinceop \beta$.
-Additional temporal operators can be defined in terms of the previous operators, e.g., \emph{sometimes in the past} $\peventuallyop \alpha := \top \sinceop \alpha$ and \emph{always in the past} $\palwaysop \alpha := \neg \peventuallyop \neg \alpha$.